numblr/nooj-cmd/README.md

 This repository contains configuration files to build the project with maven (maven.apache.org) and uses bintray.com/maven/grand-hifi/nooj-releases as an online release repository.

-For the build the nooj4nlp jar and a related pom file (*) need to be installed to the local maven repository on your machine (~/.m2/repository):
+For the build the nooj4nlp jar and a related pom file<sup>1</sup> need to be installed to the local maven repository on your machine (~/.m2/repository):
 ```Shell
    mvn install:install-file -Dfile=PATH_TO_JAR -DpomFile=PATH_TO_POM
 ```